Are you looking for a destination that combines the serene beauty of island life with the modern convenience of city living?

 Most hiking trails are in the natural park of Monte Gordo.
 You shouldn’t miss the Carbeirinho, a giant rock with caves shaped by the wind.

-The cliffs are of different colors and the area is close to black sandy beaches.
+The cliffs are of different colors and are close to black sandy beaches.

 Best Places To Stay in Sao Nicolau